lkopacz/a11y-with-lindsey/src/pages/js-accordion/index.md

 ## Conclusion

 What did you think of this post?
 Did it help you?
 Are you excited for the `<details>` element?
-Let me know on [Twitter](https://twitter.com/LittleKope/) what you think!
-Also, I now have a [patreon](https://www.patreon.com/a11ywithlindsey)!
-If you like my work, consider becoming a patron.
-You’ll be able to vote on future blog posts if you make a \$5 pledge or higher!
 Cheers!
 Have a great week!